Latin Sparks Festival

-Latin Sparks Festival is Canada’s largest Latin dance party that occurs annually in Ottawa, Ontario and Toronto, Ontario, Canada.
-In 2018, over 3,000 people attended the festival in each city for one night of dancing.
+Latin Sparks Festival is Canada’s largest Latin dance party that occurs annually in Ottawa, Ontario.
+In 2023, over 5,000 people attended the festival in each city for one night of dancing.
+This years 2025 Festival is taking place at LeBreton Flats on September 6th and is expected to exceed 5000 attendees.

-Latin Sparks Festival has grown from a one-night event in Ottawa to a 4-day event in both Ottawa and Toronto.
-Festival highlights include: a boat party, free of charge dance workshops, Latin street food, bars, DJs, live performances, multiple dance floors and a hangover brunch.
+Latin Sparks Festival is a one-night event that brings the fire and flavour of Latin America to Canada.
+The annual festival features DJs, Live bands, dance performances, a variety of dance lessons, outdoor bars, authentic Latin street food and a giant outdoor party in the open-air.

 History

 Latin Sparks made its debut in 2012 as a weekly, summer event at a patio restaurant.
 The event was organized by two friends.
 Typically, only 40 people attended.

 2013

 The festival took place on a fenced-off portion of Sparks Street, attracting approximately 1,500 guests per event.
 The festival consisted of 3 events held during the summer.

 2014

 During this year, the festival consisted of 5 events and attracted 4,000 guests.
 The festival was held on Sparks Street and covered one block.